sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 The P2P lending can provide credit to borrowers, especially SMEs, that do not have access to bank loans.
 This, in effect, increases the total loans provided to the small business sector.
 The same lending platforms have cost advantages compared to banks.
 Their overhead costs are low since they leverage technology and data, and have less “brick and mortar” related costs.
 As a result, they can work with low-interest margins.

-The P2P lending platforms have provided individual investors with a new asset in the form of uncollateralized debt.
+The P2P lending platforms have provided individual investors with a new assets in the form of uncollateralized debt.
 Individual investors can spread small sums of money across many loans at a low cost.
 This is one of the features that can be obtained in SparkDeFi.

 Forwarding a new type of loan and debt system, DeFi pushes to fill the gaps of the traditional system—which is especially found in the lend-borrowing system by mainstream financial models.